jorgeedugona/CVOTerraFormAWS/README.md

 The netapp-cloudmanager terraform provider will let you deploy the cloud connector and CVO. <br />
 ### Here are the elements that are going to be deployed with this main.tf script:  <br />

-1. IAM Policy and Custom IAM role that will be assigned to the Cloud Manager VM.  <br />
+1. IAM Policy and Custom IAM role. <br />
 2. Security Group to allow ports SSH (22), HTTPS (443) and HTTP (80).  <br />

 | Port  | Protocol | Purpose |